cookiecutter/cookiecutter-django/docs/project-generation-options.rst

     2. Gulp_

 cloud_provider:
-    Select a cloud provider for static files.
+    Select a cloud provider for static & media files.
 The choices are:

     1. AWS_
     2. GCS_